ehajdarovic/Crochet-filet-Editor-Linen-And-Moss/crochet-filet-editor/walkthrough.md

 * Generates a high-contrast technical chart with empty cells colored white and filled cells colored light moss green (`#A2B59B`).
 * Automatically numbers margins: bottom-to-top on the left and right sides, and left-to-right on the top and bottom.
 * Overlays thicker lines every 5 cells as a visual counting aid, aligning with typical crochet pattern charts.

----

-## 💾 GitHub Packaging Done
-* A comprehensive project `README.md` has been added to the root directory explaining the architecture, features, and setup.
-* The screenshot asset (`linen_moss_blueprint-1.png`) is packaged in the `assets/` folder to serve as the project banner on your GitHub page.